memfault/interrupt/_drafts/tracking-code-size.md

 ## Why Track Code Size?

 If you are a firmware engineer, you've likely run into code sizes issues.
-If not, it is likely because the firmware engineers before you fought for an MCU with more micro-flash space or because the company went overboard and bought the most expensive chip.
+Firmware, like a gas, will expand to take up all available space, whether it's extra debug logs, a full featured command line interface, or fancy animation & images.

-A team that has extra space in the firmware image will find a way to fill it, whether it is extra debug logs, a full-featured command-line interface, or fancy animations or images.
-With this in mind, it would be wise to constantly track and measure the code size of a project during development to know when and why the code size grows.
-This would mean that each commit and a handful of build configurations should be tracked so an accurate picture can be painted.
+With this in mind, it is wise to constantly track and measure the code size of a project during development to know when and why the code size grows.
+This means that each commit and a handful of build configurations should be tracked so an accurate picture can be painted.

-I've seen many projects start to have a print out like below after each build, which is nice, but it isn't enough to keep the code size from being gobbled up.
+Most projects simply print out size information after each build.
+It may look like this:

 ```
 Memory region         Used Size  Region Size  %age Used